Times Are Troubling and You’re Thinking about Divorce

 - Such other relevant factors as the court deem equitable and proper

 What May Happen if My Spouse and I Cannot Decide on a Child Custody Arrangement?

 One of the most difficult issues that lead to litigation is child custody and visitation.
 Many parents worry about how a change in their parenting time will affect the children.
-Because the outcome of child custody determines the amount of time you and your children will spend together, hiring an experienced Columbus Family Law attorney will help you make the smart strategic decisions you need to win in court.
+The outcome of child custody determines the amount of time you and your children will spend together.
+Hiring an experienced Columbus Family Law attorney will help you make strategic decisions to win in court.